voyager2005/aeroplane-seat-reservation-python/README.md

 ## Why I made This:
 I made this as a .py version of the [aeroplane-seat-reservation.java]
 <br />**Please ⭐ this repository if you liked it so that more people can get this code**
-<br />_forgive me the image quality is poor.
-I will take better screen shots and update that soon_

 ## License and copyright
 This repository is licensed under [MIT License](LICENSE)